facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

     ```pycon3
     >>> import pymdownx.emoji1_db as e1db
     >>> e1db.version
-    'v3.1.3'
+    '4.0.0'
     ```

     !!! warning "EmojiOne Update"
-        Recent EmojiOne 3.0 release dropped fee SVG support.
+        EmojiOne 3.0+ releases dropped fee SVG support.
 PNG support can still be obtained via CDNs.

-        While EmojiOne only offers 3.0 vector graphics to paying customers now, you can still get SVG support.
+        While EmojiOne only offers 3.0+ vector graphics to paying customers now, you can still get SVG support.
 By default, we still use 2.2.7 SVGs, but you won't get images for emoji added after 2.2.7.
 If using SVG sprites, you will have to [download][emojione-sprites-svg] the sprite SVG.

+        Twemoji actually offers SVG support, so if you really need (or prefer) SVG support, you can try Twemoji.

 `pymdownx.emoji.gemoji`
 :